demithetechie/demithetechie/README.md

 😄 Pronouns: she/her

-I am a 3rd year Computer Science Student at the University of Nottingham.
-I have a lot of interests within technology, and they often change every few months.
-Right now, I'm obsessed with iOS Development.
+I am a postgrad Computer Science Student at the University of Nottingham.
+I have a lot of interests in technology, and they often change every few months.
+Right now, I'm obsessed with Data Science.

 🔭 I’m currently working on:
-- Mostly uni work, but I'm building a software system for my dissertation
+- Uni work LOL
+- Rebuilding my personal website

 🌱 I’m currently learning:
 - iOS Development